-A lot of you use motorbikes to get around the city, or to go to work, or to do errands.
-And like many of us, we were not able to ride our steeds all that much these past two months.
+Most Filipinos use motorbikes to get around the city, go to work, to do errands.
 Getting your motorcycle back to tip-top shape is not really that difficult nor cumbersome.
 It just takes a keen eye and a little bit of your time to check and tidy things up before you go out on the road.
 With the COVID-19 disease still pretty much around us, we are sure you would rather be on a motorcycle than in a crowded PUV.
 Here are 5 motorcycle care tips you can do to ensure your trusted ride is always in tip-top shape!

 If you are one of the many who were not able to take out your motorcycle or have not gotten into the habit of cleaning your bike, this is the best time to do it.
 Washing your bike with water and car or motorcycle washing liquid frees it up from gunk and dirt that may have accumulated while it was in storage.